jtap159/ML_Template/README.md

 K-Fold Cross Validation <br />
 Accuracy: 98.25 % <br />
 Standard Deviation: 1.91 % <br />
-Recall: 96% for Malignant detection
+Recall: 96% for Malignant detection <br />
 Percision: 98% for Malignant detection

+Comparing the two models the best choice would be SVM because we have a recall of 96% compared to a recall of 94% for logistical regression.
+In this case we want a high recall because it indicates that we had less type II errors.
+The type II error would mean we are predicting a tumor is Benign when it is really Malignant. type I errors are better than type II errors in this case and we want to minimize the type II errors.
-Comparing the two models the best choice would be SVM because we have 0 false negatives and only 2 false positives. while for logistical regression we have 3 false negatives and 3 false positive.
-Even though the logistical regression accuracy is better than SVM, for predicting if a cancer tumor is malignant or benign it would be better to have a false positive rather than a false negative.
-It is better to think a tumor is malignant and do more tests on the tumor rather than think it is benign and do nothing.
+It is better to predict a tumor is malignant and do more tests on the tumor rather than think it is benign and do nothing.
 So, the best model in this case would be SVM.